White Specks in Your Dog’s Poop? They Could Be Tapeworms

 The good news is that preventing tapeworms can be as simple as staying up to date on routine preventive care like flea control and fecal testing.
 “Some routine preventatives administered to dogs for heartworms, fleas, ticks, and other parasites also have a tapeworm preventative included in them,” Dr. Silverman says.

-Your dog’s fecal sample should be tested twice a year for intestinal parasites.
+Your vet should test your dog’s fecal sample twice a year for intestinal parasites.
 When parasites are found or if your dog is not on preventative medicine, your veterinarian can recommend safe and effective flea and tick control.
 Topical and oral options are available over the counter or by prescription.

 Flea control involves the regular use of flea prevention products for both your pup and their surroundings.
 This includes cleaning up your dog’s feces to decrease the chance of prolonging the tapeworm life cycle.

-If you have small children at home, make sure they wash their hands thoroughly before interacting with your pup and avoid walking barefoot or letting them play in an environment that could be contaminated.
+If you have small children at home, make sure they wash their hands thoroughly before interacting with your pup.
+They should avoid walking barefoot outside or playing in a potentially contaminated environment.

 Dr. Silverman notes that pups in rural settings are at a higher risk for contracting tapeworms.
 If your dog spends a lot of time outdoors, either in your backyard, in parks, or in other public areas, it’s a good idea to prevent them from hunting rodents and rabbits that may carry intestinal parasites.